 If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

-Reaching altitudes of up to 5400m, the Ausangate trail offers an ‘off the beaten track’ experience boasting turquoise glacier lakes, snow-capped peaks, rainbow mountains, hot water springs, and much more!
+Reaching altitudes of 5400m, the Ausangate trail offers an ‘off the beaten track’ experience boasting turquoise glacier lakes, snow-capped peaks, rainbow mountains, hot springs, and much more!

-I personally embarked on a 7-day Ausangate Trek and have put together this guide with everything you need to know before you go.
+I personally embarked on a 7-day Ausangate Trek Peru and have put together this complete guide with everything you need to know before you go.

-Before trekking Ausangate, see this list of things to know before you take off:
+Before you trek Ausangate, see this list of essential things to know before you go;

 - Altitude – 3,700m to 5,400m